engineerang/engineerang.github.io/content/pelican-gist.md

 1. [gist_directive](https://github.com/getpelican/pelican-plugins/tree/master/gist_directive); and
 2. [pelican-gist](https://github.com/streeter/pelican-gist/tree/395e619534b404fb2b94456dc400dc2a8a2f934a)

-After playing around with both these plugins I settled on using gist_directive.
-Although gist_directives is a restructured-text plugin (previously I mentioned I'm a MarkDown fan), its feature set satisfied what I was after.
-The main advantages it had over streeter's pelican-gist was that it was able to directly target a GitHub user's Gist and you could configure the code highlighting.
+After playing around with both of these plugins, I settled on using gist_directive.
+Although gist_directive is a restructured-text plugin (previously I mentioned I'm a MarkDown fan), its feature set satisfied the functionality I was after.
+The main advantages it has over streeter's pelican-gist is that it's able to directly target a GitHub user's Gist and that you can configure the code highlighting.
 The obvious disadvantage is that I've introduced restructured-text in to a pretty much exclusive MarkDown environment.
 But hey, it's only one page and the shoe fits.

 All that's required is to add gist_directive to your ```pelicanconf.py``` like so: